united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 define the data you want to collect and how it should be structured in your unified namespace.

-## Establishing a Connection

 {{% notice note %}}
 To allow you to experience the UMH as quickly as possible, the connection to the internal OPC UA simulator is already pre-configured.

-This section is therefore included for reference only and you can continue with **Configuring a Protocol Converter** below.
+Therefore, the **Establishing a Connection** section is included for referenc only.
+You can skip to **Configuring a Protocol Converter** below.
 {{% /notice %}}

+## Establishing a Connection

 1. To create a new connection, navigate to the **Connections** section in the left hand menu and click on the **+ Add Connection** button in the top right hand corner.

+   {{% notice info %}}
+   If you want to configure your own connection, either do not use the OPC UA simulator mentioned below, or delete the preconfigured connection named `default-opcua-simulator-connection'.

+   **Having two connections to the same device will cause errors!**
+   {{% /notice %}}

 2. Under **General Settings** select your instance and give the connection a name.
 Enter the address and port of the device you want to connect to.
 To